Considering a career change can be a daunting prospect, especially when you’ve built up experience, reputation and salary in your current career.

 You’re not alone in wanting to make a change; the latest statistics reveal that those from Gen X and Y experience five careers in their lifetime.
 So, we know this change is a real possibility!

-With many more responsibilities, the career decision you are making now is more complex than the one you made in your teens or twenties.
+With mounting responsibilities in your personal life, the career decision you are making now is more complex than the one you made in your teens or twenties.
 But, this isn’t a change that will happen overnight and there are steps you can take to test the waters before taking that plunge.

 Ask, what do I want to do?